Our Journey so far

 After leaving college, I coached tennis with former Canadian number one Marjorie Blackwood at the Whistler Club.
 Topspin became the focus of my teaching.

 I started to notice something that would change my life.
 People learn tennis quicker when they master topspin.
-But I needed to reach more people.
+But there was only one of me – there had to be a better way to reach more people.
 I needed a training aid.

 This became my obsession.
 It kept me awake at night.
 It drove me to build one contraption after another.
 And it ultimately changed how players all around the world learn topspin.